-Based on the Feasibility Study results, it is concluded that the 50 MW rated output of the GI-2014-14 interconnection does not qualify for Network Resource Interconnection Service (NRIS), but some level of Energy Resource Interconnection Service (ERIS) can be injected on a non-firm, as-available basis without requiring any Network Upgrades for Delivery.
+Based on the Feasibility Study results, it is concluded that the 50 MW rated output of the GI-2014-14 interconnection does not qualify for NRIS; however, some level of ERIS may be injected on a non-firm, as-available basis without requiring any Network Upgrades for Delivery.

 The feasibility study was conducted and it was determined that no new contingency overloads or voltage constraints were observed for Scenario #1 (2016 Heavy Summer) for system intact or outage conditions.
 No new voltage violations were observed for Scenario #2 (2016 Light Spring).
-A single contingency overload was observed - a contingency overload of the Sargent-San Luis Valley 115 kV line (rated at 100 MVA).
+A single contingency overload was observed - a contingency overload of the Sargent-SLV 115 kV line (rated at 100 MVA).
 See Table 1 below.